xxGizmoCodexx/Cognitive-Speech-STT-JavaScript/README.md

 ### Running the Sample
  1. In the web application, enter your Bing Speech subscription key under "Oxford Key".

- 2. Select whether you would like to use the Microphone and what speech mode you would like to use by select "Use Microphone" and the "Mode" drop down box.

- 3. For modes where you would like both Speech recognition and Intent to work, you need to sign up [Language Understanding Intelligent Service (LUIS)](<https://www.microsoft.com/cognitive-services/en-us/sign-up>) and set the key values in the fields "Luis AppID" and "LUIS SubscriptionId".

- 4. To Start recognition, press the Start button.
+ 2. To Start recognition, press the Start button.

   <img src="SampleScreenshots/SampleRunning1.png"/>